Wild seeks to improve fortunes against NHL West teams

 The Wild wouldn't have the same record, let alone stature, if it didn't dominate its games against Eastern teams.

-Not only are 22 of its 43 wins and more than half of its 91 points (48) from interconference competition — with both totals franchise records — but the Wild has impressed by scoring signature wins against Eastern clubs expected to vie for the Stanley Cup.
+Not only are 22 of the team's 43 victories and more than half of its 91 points (48) from interconference competition — with both totals franchise records — but the Wild has impressed by scoring signature wins against Eastern clubs expected to vie for the Stanley Cup.

-There were road victories at Pittsburgh, Boston and New York (Rangers), and clutch home performances against Toronto and Tampa Bay.
+There were road victories at Pittsburgh, Boston and the New York Rangers, and clutch home performances against Toronto and Tampa Bay.
 And over the weekend, the team completed season sweeps by beating Carolina 3-1 and Washington 5-1.

 "Two really good offensive teams, and to limit them to one goal in each game is huge," alternate captain Marcus Foligno said.